 The course is considered a merit and is approved when applying for a docent or employment as a university lecturer / senior lecturer at KI.
 However, the course does not give university credits but corresponds to two weeks of university studies, which is documented in a course certificate.

-For those who wish to credit the course as part of postgraduate education, they must apply for this and registration of credits is done via the director of studies at their own department.
+Those who wish to credit the course as part of postgraduate education must apply for this and registration of credits is done via the director of studies in their department.

-Minimum number of participants: The minimum number of the course participants should be 10 persons to run the course.
+The minimum number of course participants should be 10 persons to run the course.